AymenC-H/AymenC-H/README.md

 - 👋 Hi, I’m Aymen
-- 👀 I’m interested in Python Development
+- 👀 I’m interested in App ,Web Development, DEVOPS and Cloud Computing
-- 🌱 I’m currently learning PyQt6 Lib
+- 🌱 I’m currently learning basic web and app development
-- 💞️ I’m looking to collaborate on some Web and game dev
+- 💞️ I’m looking to learn more advanced technologies for CI/CD and development
 - 📫 How to reach me: email:"aymenchoura2004g1@gmail.com"